conal/quotes/quotes.md

 "You can never cross the ocean unless you have the courage to lose sight of the shore." - Christopher Columbus

+"You can never cross the ocean until you have the courage to lose sight of the shore." - André Gide

 "A programming language is low level when its programs require attention to the irrelevant." - Alan Perlis

 "So often I hear 'The Real World' as a static notion (e.g., 'but in the Real World ...').
 I'm for helping the Real World evolve." - Conal Elliott